Glucogallin

 Glucogallin is chemical compound formed from gallic acid and β-D-glucose.
 It can be found in oaks species like the North American white oak (Quercus alba), European red oak (Quercus robur) and Amla fruit (Phyllanthus emblica).

-It is formed by a gallate 1-beta-glucosyltransferase (UDP-glucose: gallate glucosyltransferase), an enzyme performing the esterification of two substrates, UDP-glucose and gallate to yield two products, UDP and glucogallin.
+It is formed as the first step in the biosynthesis of gallotannins in a pathway using the enzymes beta-glucogallin O-galloyltransferase and beta-glucogallin-tetrakisgalloylglucose O-galloyltransferase.

+β-Glucogallin is aldose reductase inhibitor.

+Biosynthesis and metabolism

+Glucogalllin is formed by the enzyme gallate 1-beta-glucosyltransferase which forms the glucosyl derivative of gallic acid using UDP-glucose as the source of the transferred sugar unit giving uridine diphosphate (UDP) as byproduct.
 This enzyme can be found in oak leaf preparations.

-This the first step in the biosynthesis of gallotannins.
-The molecule is then used by enzymes in the gallotannins synthetics pathway like beta-glucogallin O-galloyltransferase or beta-glucogallin-tetrakisgalloylglucose O-galloyltransferase.

-β-Glucogallin is aldose reductase inhibitor.

-Half-life of β-Glucogallin in human body seems to be unknown.
+The enzyme beta-glucogallin O-galloyltransferase takes two molecules of glucogallin and gives one of the gallotannin, 1,6-digalloylglucose, and one of D-glucose.
+The product 1,6-digalloylglucose can react with another unit of glucogallin to give 1,2,6-trigalloylglucose.

+By a similar mechanism, additional glucogallin units are added until β-penta-O-galloyl-glucose is formed.